fitbenchmarking/fitbenchmarking/docs/source/users/options/minimizer_option.rst

    matlab: Nelder-Mead Simplex

 .. warning::
-   MATLAB must be installed for this to be available; See :ref:`installing_external_software`.
+   MATLAB must be installed for this to be available; See :ref:`external_instructions`.

 Matlab Optimization Toolbox (``matlab_opt``)
 --------------------------------------------